Realizations of countable Borel equivalence relations: Amenable Actions

-\section{Amenable actions}
+\chapter{Amenable Actions}

 The purpose of this appendix is to explain the following implications for a continuous action $\Gamma\car X$ of a countable group on a Polish space.
-Recall that $E_\Gamma^X$ is the induced orbit equivalence relation and all the concepts in the diagram below are defined in \cref{S3FF}, {\bf (B)}, except for topological amenability which is defined below in \cref{topamen}.
+Recall that $E_\Gamma^X$ is the induced orbit equivalence relation and all the concepts in the diagram below are defined in \ref{subshifts-space-props} of \cref{subshifts-space}.